perltidy/perltidy/t/snippets/README.md

 - ./RUNME.sh

 - This re-creates the 'snippet#.t' files in the upper directory.
+A file named 'packing\_list.txt' is written which shows the order of the snippets in the snippet files.
+If you added test cases they should appear at the end of the list and will be in the highest numbered snippet file.

 - Verify that everything is ok by running perl on the new '.t' files or by going to the top directory and doing